 Are there limitations to which employees can acquire an electric car through salary sacrifice?

-There are no restrictions to which employees can benefit from salary sacrifice, in fact, HMRC is keen for all employees to have access.
+There are no restrictions to which employees can benefit from salary sacrifice HMRC is keen for all employees to have access.
 There are, however, age restrictions on certain cars based on insurance coverage.